Sorry, you need to enable JavaScript to visit this website.

 Whether you’re getting ready to retire or considering a pre-retirement withdrawal, it’s important to understand the rules for each withdrawal type.

 You’ve been contributing regularly to a retirement plan, maybe with matching contributions from your employer.
-Without even thinking much about it, you’ve built up a nice nest egg in a diversified investment portfolio.
+Without even thinking much about it, you’ve likely built up a nice nest egg.
 But what happens when it’s time to withdraw that money?

-In general, there are two types of withdrawals: those taken during retirement to meet living expenses, and those taken before retirement for emergencies or major life changes.
+In general, there are two types of withdrawals: Those taken during retirement to meet living expenses, and those taken before retirement typically for potential emergencies or major life changes.

-Whether you’re or considering a pre-retirement withdrawal, it’s important to understand the rules for each type.
+Whether you’re getting ready to retire or considering a pre-retirement withdrawal, it’s important to understand some of the rules for each type.

-Deciding how to withdraw your savings in retirement can be tricky due to two unknowns: market performance and your longevity.
-Fortunately, there are several distribution options to choose from, though there may be fees or tax implications depending on the distribution you choose.
-(Also keep in mind that not all retirement plans offer all distribution options.
-It’s a good idea to check with your plan administrator to see if your plan has any distribution limitations.)
+Still, deciding how to withdraw your savings in retirement can be tricky due to two of the possible unknowns: Market performance and your longevity.
+Fortunately, there are several distribution options to choose from, though there may be fees and/or tax implications depending on the distribution you choose and your age at distribution.

 Of a period certain: Receive payments on a regular basis according to the frequency you choose (monthly, quarterly, semiannual or annual).
 The payment amounts will depend on the frequency and length of time you choose to receive payments and the value of your investments.
 Your payment amount is calculated by dividing your current account balance by the number of remaining payments.
 With this payment method, your balance will be zero by the end of the term you select.

 While the options listed above offer ways to start thinking about retirement withdrawals, none of them are a “one-size-fits-all” solution.
-Given that your situation is unique to you, it’s a good idea to meet with a financial professional who can help you build a personalized plan that reflects your specific financial situation and goals.
+Given that your situation is unique to you, it may be a good idea to meet with a financial professional who can help you build a plan that reflects your specific financial situation and goals.

 Additional considerations to keep in mind:

-• Remember that, except with Roth accounts, you must start making required minimum withdrawals at age 72.
-The amount you’re required to withdraw is based on your age and the value of your assets.
-This minimum distribution calculator will show you the right amount to withdraw.
+• Remember that, with some exceptions, you must start making required minimum withdrawals at age 73 – The beginning age for RMDs is 75 for those who turn 74 after December 31, 2032.1 The amount you’re required to withdraw is based on your age and the value of your assets.
+This minimum distribution calculator will help you calculate the amount to withdraw.

-Congress authorized tax-advantaged retirement plans and accounts — such as 401(k) plans and >IRAs — to encourage Americans to save for the long term.
-To further incentivize people to save, they instituted penalties such as a 10% tax penalty on withdrawals made before age 59½.
-But Congress also realized that stuff happens, and you might have a good reason to crack open your nest egg early.
+Congress authorized tax-advantaged retirement plans and accounts — such as 401(k) plans and IRAs — to encourage Americans to save for the long term.
+To further incentivize people to save, they instituted penalties such as a 10% tax penalty on withdrawals from many retirement accounts made before age 59½.2 But Congress also realized that stuff happens, and you might have a good reason to crack open your nest egg before you turn 59 ½.

 Penalty-free withdrawals